benzino77/solaredge-rest-api/README.md

 ### Install

 ### Docker
-The simplest way to start it is by usinf docker:
+The simplest way to start it is by using docker:

 `docker run --rm -p 8080:8080 -e MODBUS_HOST=<ip_address_of_modbus_inverter_interface> -e MODBUS_PORT=<modbus_inverter_interface_port> benzino77/solaredge-rest-api`